 To see the janitor in action, deploy a simple nginx and annotate it accordingly:

-$ kubectl annotate deploy temp-nginx janitor/ttl=5m
+$ kubectl run temp-nginx --image=nginx $ kubectl annotate deploy temp-nginx janitor/ttl=5m

-You should see the ``temp-nginx`` deployment being deleted after 5
+temp-nginx deployment being deleted after 5

 try out generic TTL rules (needs a pod restart to reload rules).